Suyog153/Suyog153/README.md

 ## Hello, Here is what is up to me!

-- 🔭 I’m currently working on Development of Dilated CNN model.
+- 🔭 I’m currently working on Development of Bayesian Neural Networks, Zero Shot Learning and improvement of Deep CNN model for Image classification.
+- 🎓 I'm currrently working on Generalized Zero Shot Learning.
-- 🌱 I’m currently learning Data Analytics and Machine Learning.
+- 🌱 I’m currently learning Machine Learning basics and Data Analytics with Python.
-- 👯 I’m looking to collaborate on Python Programming, Machine Learning and AI.
+- 👯 I’m looking to collaborate on Python Programming, Deep Learning, Machine Learning and AI.
-- 🤔 I’m looking for help with Job.
+- 🤔 I’m looking for full time Job.
 - 💬 Ask me about anything!
 - 📫 How to reach me: suyognmv@gmail.com
 - ⚡ Fun fact: Only constant thing is 'change'!